Walpole Teen Builds Christmas Trees, Raises $13,000 For Friend Injured In Accident

 So far, Evan has helped build around 380 trees, and he’s getting so much interest, there’s now a sign-up sheet for volunteers in order to keep up with demand.
 Evan’s mom Mia McGrew noted, “It’s been amazing.
 The community has really come together.
 I remember in the first few days Evan looked at me said, ‘I thought we’d make like 20 or 30, mom.'”

-Try hundreds- plus a 200-person waiting list.
+Try hundreds – plus a 200-person waiting list for people who want the trees.
 Donations from the pallet trees have brought in $13,000 so far, with a big weekend of building ahead.

 A GoFundMe page for Greyson has raised over $85,000.